Association for the Accreditation

 Does AAHRPP require Annual Reports?

-Yes, organizations must provide an annual report except in the eear they are applying for reaccreditation.
+Yes, organizations must provide an Annual Report except in the years when they are applying for reaccreditation.

 My organization has a Step 1 Application due this year.
 Do I also need to submit an Annual Report?